https://www.patchline.ai/api/mcp/v1

 Related pages

-- MCP install — per-client install steps
+- Install the MCP server — per-client install steps

 - MCP tools reference — full schemas per tool

-- Claude plugin — the higher-level alternative for Claude
+- Claude plugin — higher-level Claude alternative

-/AGENTS.mdand/llms.txtare for - Aria overview — Aria is the MCP tools, in chat form
+- Aria overview — Aria is the MCP tools, in chat form

 FAQ